top of page

 Tara Moore, Board Treasurer

 Since moving to Glenside in 2010, Tara and her family have enjoyed Briar Bush’s activities, including Magic Mornings, campfires, lectures, and summer camps.
-She got a closer look at the workings of Briar Bush in 2019 when her daughter and two friends designed and installed the children’s area mural in the Bird Observatory while earning their Girl Scout Silver Award.
-Tara has volunteered with Girl Scouts for many years, including serving as the committee chair for Girl Scouts Overseas in Singapore.
+She got a closer look at the workings of Briar Bush in 2019 when her daughter and two friends designed and installed the children’s area mural in the Bird Observatory while earning their Girl Scout Silver Award, and later when her son and daughter did their Eagle Scout projects at Briar Bush.
+Tara volunteered with Girl Scouts for many years, including serving as the committee chair for Girl Scouts Overseas in Singapore.
+She also works with the Abington Senior High School Theater Department's student stage crew as the Set Designer.
 A registered professional engineer with a Ph.D. in Medical Engineering, she is self-employed as a consultant investigating accidents.

 IMG_1605_edited.jpg